Masanobu Tsuji: World War II

 In 1932, Tsuji saw action in China, and subsequently travelled as far as Sinkiang.

 He served as a staff officer in the Kwantung Army in 1937–1939.
 His aggressive and insubordinate attitude exacerbated the Soviet–Japanese border conflicts, and helped incite the Battle of Khalkhin Gol in 1939.

 After the defeat at Khalkhin Gol, Tsuji opposed any further conflicts with the Soviet Union.
 After their attack on the Soviet Union in 1941, the Germans urged the Japanese to join the invasion, and many in the Japanese military wanted to avenge the defeat at Khalkhin Gol.
 However, Tsuji was an influential advocate of the attack on the United States.
 General Ryukichi Tanaka testified after the war that "the most determined single protagonist in favor of war with the United States was Tsuji Masanobu."
 Tsuji later wrote that his experience of Soviet firepower at Khalkhin Gol convinced him not to attack the Soviet Union in 1941.

 His protectors in the Army got him safely transferred to Taiwan, where he helped organize the Army's jungle warfare school.
 He was then assigned to the Operations Section of the General Staff, where he became a strong advocate of war with the United States and Britain.
 It has been alleged that in late 1941, he planned the assassination of Prime Minister Konoe if Konoe achieved peace with the United States.

+Tsuji planned the Malaya campaign for General Yamashita's 25th army.
+It started a few hours before the bombing of Pearl Harbour on 8th December 1941, and culminated in the defeat of the British at Singapore on 15th February 1942.
+Following this, the Japanese army massacred thousands of Chinese civilians in Malaya and Singapore in Operation Sook Ching and Tsuji is thought to have been the planner for this war crime as well.